389COM: Games and Open Source - Part 2

 - The main difference currently is that Open Source is not usually sold,

-although this lecture is about how to change that.
+although this lecture and its precursor is about how to change that.

 Access to products - 1